siddharthverma-1607/GSOC/README.md

 GSOC - Gesture Security Operable Controls is a **cross platform** desktop application which is build using electron.js framework, Saas, nodejs, vanilla javascript, html, css, python3.
 The desktop application is created as a extra layer of security by providing face locking using image processing!
 Snapshots for unauthorised access or event!
-Control volume, screen, presentation using gestures.....
+Control volume, screen, presentation using gestures.

 ![tile1](https://user-images.githubusercontent.com/38084141/93669898-9dfecc00-fab4-11ea-901c-03e18836a8b6.png)